gothinkster/slim-php-realworld-example-app/readme.md

 The data is managed by models which represent the business entities of the app.
 There are four models `User`, `Article`, `Comment`, and `Tag`.
 They can be found at [Models Directory](src/Conduit/Models).
 Each model has corresponding table in the database.
-These Models extends `Illuminate\Database\Eloquent\Model` which provides the ORM implementations
+These models extends `Illuminate\Database\Eloquent\Model` which provides the ORM implementations.

 Relationships with other models are defined by each model using Eloquent.
 For example, `User-Comment` is a one-to-many relationship